AzizMez/R-Data_Wrangling_Grad/README.md

 ## Primary Questions

+## Primary Questions

 1. Between 2014 and 2024, who contributed to the most alley-oop dunks?
+   Specifically, I expect to see LeBron in the Top 5 with all the highlight plays I have seen, however I have not watched consistently during that time frame.
+Or a center potentially.

 2. What season contributed the most to long distance threes?
+   I am planning to also look at the deepest 3 where I expect to see either Stephen Curry or Damian Lillard.
+As for which Season I remember 2015/2016 being a crazy year for deep 3s.

 3. Which team has the clutchest players?
+   Usually the best players get the chance to score game winners that is why I would expect a team with LeBron James, Stephen Curry, or Kevin Durant.

 ## Data